Marker Logo

 Erected 1878 by Rivers Bridge Confederate Memorial Association.

 Location.
 33° 3.732′ N, 81° 5.325′ W. Marker is in Ehrhardt, South Carolina, in Bamberg County.
-Marker can be reached from Rivers Bridge State Park near SC-S-5-8.
+It can be reached from Rivers Bridge State Park near SC-S-5-8.
 At Memorial Grounds (follow arrow).
 Touch for map.
 Marker is in this post office area: Ehrhardt SC 29081, United States of America.
 Touch for directions.

-Photographed By Mike Stroud, January 2009
+Photographed by Mike Stroud, January 2009

 2. Rivers Bridge Confederate Dead Poem on back